-J. Pollack Photography is a small family business – Jonathan, Stefani (of Cupcake Project fame), and their five-year-old son Myles.
-They live in St. Louis, MO, and work together as a fantastic team.
+J. Pollack Photography is a small family business – Jonathan, Stefani (of Cupcake Project fame), and our eight-year-old son Myles.
+We live in St. Louis, MO, and work together as a fantastic team.

-Jonathan is the owner, primary photographer, primary photo editor, and the J in J. Pollack Photography.
-He started off his professional career as a software developer but developed a passion for photography in 2007.
-His first subjects were cupcakes, and then he moved on to photographing other food, families, parties, weddings, Bar and Bat Mitzvahs, and took on corporate work and editorial assignments.
-He switched to photography as a full-time career in April, 2009, and he is a passionate photography perfectionist.
+I, Jonathan, am the owner, primary photographer, primary photo editor, and the J in J. Pollack Photography.
+I’ve lived in St. Louis my whole life.
+I used to be a software engineer but I developed a passion for photography in 2007.
+My first subjects were cupcakes, and then I moved on to photographing other food, families, parties, weddings, Bar and Bat Mitzvahs, and took on corporate work and editorial assignments.
+I switched to photography as a full-time career in April, 2009, and I am a passionate photography perfectionist.

-Stefani acts as the normal secondary photographer when called upon and is the preliminary editor for wedding photos and Bar/Bat Mitzvah photos.
-She has a corporate training background and learned photography alongside Jonathan so her shooting style is largely indistinguishable from his.
+My partner, Stefani, acts as the normal secondary photographer when called upon and is the preliminary editor for wedding photos and Bar/Bat Mitzvah photos.
+She grew up on Long Island and moved to St. Louis for college.
+She has a corporate training background and stepped away from that to become a full-time blogger and social media influencer.
+Stefani learned photography alongside me – so her shooting style is largely indistinguishable from mine.
 You can read more about her on her bio, and I have a hunch that you’ll probably end up browsing her site to get some baking or cooking inspiration.

-Myles, their son, was born in the fall of 2009.
+Myles, our son, was born in the fall of 2009.
 He currently enjoys the role of “zero-er” as he helps Stefani cull photos as she does her portion of the editing work on weddings and Bar/Bat Mitzvahs.
+He also really likes repeatedly pressing the shutter button on any and all cameras.
 Myles is looking forward to carrying and using big cameras when he’s old enough.

 Frequently Asked Questions